csuriano23/dbmate/README.md

 On Ubuntu or Debian systems, you can fix this by installing `postgresql-client`, `mysql-client`, or `sqlite3` respectively.
 Ensure that the package version you install is greater than or equal to the version running on your database server.

-> Note: The `schema.sql` file will contain a complete schema for your database, even if some tables or columns were created outside of dbmate migrations.
+> Note: The `schema.sql` file will contain a complete schema for your database, even if some tables or columns were created outside of DBMate-Oracle migrations.

 ### Waiting For The Database

 If you use a Docker development environment for your project, you may encounter issues with the database not being immediately ready when running migrations or unit tests.
 This can be due to the database server having only just started.

 In general, your application should be resilient to not having a working database connection on startup.
 However, for the purpose of running migrations or unit tests, this is not practical.
 The `wait` command avoids this situation by allowing you to pause a script or other application until the database is available.
-Dbmate will attempt a connection to the database server every second, up to a maximum of 60 seconds.
+DBMate-Oracle will attempt a connection to the database server every second, up to a maximum of 60 seconds.

 If the database is available, `wait` will return no output: